1. Aims, scope and principles

 Role Models will ensure that they do not post any images online that identify children who are linked with Role Models without their consent (and their parents’).

 7. Acceptable use of technology

-Role Models will not use technology during childcare or courses/workshops to view material that is illegal, inappropriate or likely to be deemed offensive.
+Role Models will not use technology during courses/workshops to view material that is illegal, inappropriate or likely to be deemed offensive.
 This includes, but is not limited to, sending obscene emails, gambling and viewing pornography or other inappropriate content.Role Models will not use personal mobile phones and laptops for personal use, during Role Models work or in front of children.
 Where appropriate, Role Models may be given permission to take photos of children completing activities on the course with their personal phones in order to attach these to end of day emails.
 Role Models must take responsibility for deleting ALL photos from ALL of their devices as soon as the course is over.

 In the course of their role, Role Models are often privy to sensitive and confidential information about the children and their parents/carers.This information will never be:

 This does not overrule Role Models’ duty to report child protection concerns to the Designated Safeguarding Lead where staff believe a child is at risk of harm.